HISTORY

 Two developments motivated a turn-around in the efforts of The College Hub.

-First was the College Hub’s merger with another non-profit, the Children’s Services Alliance.
-The Alliance, also launched in 2008, served as a network engaging pre-K providers and agencies, and developed the important Toolkit for Kindergarten Readiness.
+First was the College Hub’s merger with the Children’s Services Alliance.
+The Alliance served as a network engaging pre-K providers and agencies, and developed the Toolkit for Kindergarten Readiness.

-A second development was the discovery of the StriveTogether Network.
+A second development was former Executive Director John Stockwell’s discovery of the StriveTogether Network.
 This collective-impact model for community-wide change was developed and launched across the school districts of Cincinnati and Northern Kentucky.

 With this discovery, everything changed for the College Hub: the challenge, the model, the goals, the strategies, the metrics, the objectives, the funding, the staffing…even the name.